 Lung cancer misdiagnosis lawsuits are filed when a physician uses outdated tools or procedures, does not order screenings, or simply fails to diagnose lung cancer.
 Patients are then left with few, often costly treatment options.
 A lung cancer misdiagnosis lawsuit can help offset those costs.

-In any given year, more people die from lung cancer than from breast cancer, colon cancer and prostate cancer combined.
-Unfortunately, a leading problem for lung cancer patients is misdiagnosis, which can delay proper treatment and reduce survival time.
-With proper attention to the patient’s symptoms, medical records and adherence to established diagnostic processes, many misdiagnosed cases could be prevented.Should your lung cancer have been caught earlier?
-Get a free consultation from an experience lawyer
+Last year more people died from lung cancer than from breast cancer, colon cancer and prostate cancer combined.
+Unfortunately, lung cancer misdiagnosis happens too often, delaying treatment and reducing survival time.
+With proper attention to the patient’s symptoms, medical records and established diagnostic standards, many misdiagnosed cases could be prevented.Was your lung cancer diagnosis delayed?
+Get a free consultation from an experienced lawyer today

 Why People Are Filing Lung Cancer Misdiagnosis Lawsuits

 Cancer is hard enough to treat when doctors diagnose it early.
-However, when a diagnosis is delayed due to a missed screening or a failure on the part of a doctor to recognize symptoms of cancer, the disease may be even harder to treat, since therapy also becomes delayed.
+However, when diagnosis is delayed due to a missed screening or a failure to recognize symptoms of cancer, treatment can become even more difficult.

-Unfortunately, lung cancer can be easily misdiagnosed as many other conditions, especially if doctors do not follow the appropriate screening and testing procedures.
-Medical professionals who fail to follow the diagnostic process thoroughly could be considered negligent and become liable as part of a medical malpractice lawsuit.
+Unfortunately, lung cancer is fairly easy to misdiagnose, especially if doctors do not follow the appropriate screening and testing procedures.
+Medical professionals who fail to follow the diagnostic process thoroughly could be considered negligent and become liable in a medical malpractice lawsuit.